 You can customize security to some extent at the application server level.
 You can disable user security on an application server (administrative security remains enabled when global security is enabled).

-You can also modify Java 2 Security Manager, CSIv2 or Secure Authentication Service (SAS), and some of the other security attributes that are found on the global security (also called cell-level security) panel.
+You can also modify Java 2 Security Manager, CSIv2 or z/OS Secure Authentication Services (z/SAS), and some of the other security attributes that are found on the global security (also called cell-level security) panel.

 You cannot configure a different authentication mechanism or user registry on an individual server basis.
 This feature is limited to cell-level configuration only.
 Also, when global security is disabled, you cannot enable application server security.

 By default, server security inherits all of the values that are configured in global security (cell-level security).
 To override the security configuration at the server level, click Servers > Application Servers > server name.
-Under Additional Properties, click Server Security and click any of the following panels: Server Level Security, CSI Authentication > Inbound, CSI Authentication > Outbound, CSI Transport > Inbound, CSI Transport > Inbound, CSI Transport > Inbound, CSI Transport > Inbound, CSI Transport > Outbound, and SAS Transport > Outbound.
+Under Additional Properties, click Server Security and click any of the following panels: Server Level Security, CSI Authentication > Inbound, CSI Authentication > Outbound, CSI Transport > Inbound, CSI Transport > Outbound, ZSAS Transport > Inbound, CSI Transport > Outbound.
 After modifying the configuration in any of these panels and clicking OK or Apply, the security configuration for that panel or set of panels now overrides cell-level security.
 Other panels that are not overridden continue to be inherited at the cell-level.
 However, you can always revert back to the cell-level configuration at any time.
-On the Server Security panel, click Use Cell Security, Use Cell CSI, and Use Cell SAS to revert back to the global security configuration on these panels.
+On the Server Security panel, click Use Cell Security, Use Cell CSI, and Use Cell z/SAS to revert back to the global security configuration on these panels.